Best Budget Handguns [2026]

 But the devil is in the details.
 Full-length slide rails, front serrations, finger rest serrations on the frame, front strap serrations, a Picatinny rail, ambidextrous controls — it’s crazy what is on this thing.

-Fit and finish are excellent both internally and externally, the takedown only requires a simple flick of a lever (no trigger pull needed), and the trigger is phenomenal for the price.
+Fit and finish are excellent both internally and externally; the takedown only requires a simple flick of a lever (no trigger pull needed), and the trigger is phenomenal for the price.

 In single-action, the trigger breaks cleanly at 3.5-4 pounds with almost no overtravel.
-Double-action is a very smooth affair at around 7.5-8 pounds with no discernable stacking.
+Double-action is a very smooth affair at around 7.5-8 pounds with no discernible stacking.
 And the piece-de-resistance, the reset is tactile and only about 1mm long, shorter than my CZ Shadow 2!

 My only complaints are that the grip texture is a bit smooth (easily fixed with Talon tape) and that the mags are a bit spendy.
 Outside of those minor nitpicks, this gun is nearly perfect for the asking price.

-Oh, they also make compact and threaded barrel versions around the same price!
+Oh, they also make compact and threaded-barrel versions around the same price!

 6. PSA Dagger Compact - Best Budget Glock Clone